Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Concluding Remarks

 \subsection{Contributions}

-Firstly, we complete the theoretical analysis of the general RKBSs in Chapter~\ref{char:RKBS}.
+First we complete the theoretical analysis of general RKBSs in Chapter~\ref{char:RKBS}.
 In this article, we redefine the reproducing properties by the dual bilinear products of Banach spaces such that the RKBSs can be extended into non-reflexive Banach spaces.
 This indicates that the RKBSs can be endowed with the $1$-norm structures.
-The advance properties of RKBSs can be also verified such as density, continuity, implicit representation, imbedding, compactness, and representer theorem for learning methods.
+The advanced properties of RKBSs can also be verified such as density, continuity, separability, implicit representation, imbedding, compactness, representer theorem for learning methods, oracle inequality, and universal approximation.

-Moreover, we develop a new concept of generalized Mercer kernels to introduce the $p$-norm RKBSs for $1\leq p\leq\infty$ that preserve the same beautiful format as the Mercer representation of RKHSs and further possess more abundant geometrical structures than RKHSs including sparsity (see Chapter~\ref{char-GMK}).
+Moreover, we develop a new concept of generalized Mercer kernels to introduce the $p$-norm RKBSs for $1\leq p\leq\infty$ that preserve the same beautiful format as the Mercer representation of RKHSs and further possess more geometrical structures than RKHSs including sparsity (see Chapter~\ref{char-GMK}).
 The primary technique is that the reproducing properties of the $p$-norm RKBS can be set up by the Schauder basis and the biorthogonal system driven from some generalized Mercer kernel which becomes the reproducing kernel of this $p$-norm RKBS.
-This reproducing construction ensure that the support vector machines are still well-computable in the $p$-norm RKBS.
-In Chapter~\ref{char-PDK}, we show that a lot of positive definite kernels can be reused to construct the $p$-norm RKBSs such as min kernels, Gaussian kernels, and power series kernels.
+This reproducing construction ensures that the support vector machines are still well-computable in the $p$-norm RKBS.
+In Chapter~\ref{char-PDK}, we show that a large class of positive definite kernels can be used to construct the $p$-norm RKBSs such as min kernels, Gaussian kernels, and power series kernels.